rxhl/Front/_posts/2017-11-13-Selecting-A-NoSQL-Database.markdown

 **When to use them?**

-* Backend of large websites with a high volume of R/W using JSON.
+* Large websites with a high volume of reads and writes.

 * Real-time analysis and high speed logging.